SeokLeeUS/self_driving_car/README.md

 - outgoing topic:

-a.  /final_waypoints: the list of waypoints ahead of the car with target velocities
+a.  /final_waypoints: the list of waypoints (a fixed number of waypo ahead of the car with target velocities

 ![tl_detector](/selfdriving_final_figure/waypoint-updater-ros-graph.png)